simonmayer90/simonmayer90/README.md

 ### Hi there, I'm Simon 👋

-I have been studying electrial engineering (B.Eng.) and Theology (no degree) in the past.
+I am a Data Scientist (I took a 15 week Bootcamp at WBS Coding School) with a background in electrial engineering and information technology (B.Eng.) and Theology (no degree) in the past.
+You can reach me per email at simon.mayer90 [at] gmail [dot] com.
-Now I am about to change my career path one more time and use my analytical and storytelling skills to become a DATA SCIENTIST.

-- 🔭 I’m currently taking a 15 week Bootcamp at WBS Coding School and will publish all of my projects here on github
-- 🌱 I’m currently learning SQL, Python (Pandas, Numpy, Scipy, Matplotlib, Seaborn...), Tableau, Statistics, Data Engineering, Machine Learning and much more
-- 👯 I’m looking for a remote Job as a Junior Data Analyst / Scientist
-- 📫 How to reach me: per email at simon.mayer90 [at] gmail [dot] com

 <!--
 **simonmayer90/simonmayer90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.